Daniel-Jarle/Arduino-Y-WIFI-Netzwerk-fuer-einen-Pflueckroboter/README.md

-# Arduino Y-Netzwerk am Beispiel eines Pflueckrobotters
+# Arduino Y-WiFi network for a harvestroboter